Reason7322/MusicSync/README.md

 MusicSync never deletes files from the PC.
 ReplayGain makes individual tracks play at a more consistent perceived loudness by adding volume metadata.
 It does not re-encode the music or permanently change the audio.

+The PC library is treated as the source of truth.
+MusicSync can preview changes, copy new or updated files, remove files that no longer exist on the PC, and apply per-track ReplayGain before syncing.
+Built with Python, PySide6 and Qt Widgets.

+Warning: MusicSync treats the PC library as authoritative.
+With Mirror mode enabled, files that exist only on the phone may be deleted.
+Mirror mode is disabled by default in Settings.
+Always review the preview before syncing.

 ## Requirements
 - 64-bit Linux (x86_64)